itgrows/iot_garden/README.md

 ### Arduino Software
   The arduino_solid project contains the code used by the Arduino to read CSV commands from the solid pod and write RDF data to a different file on the solid pod.
 This is written for the Arduino WiFi Rev 2.
 Libraries for WiFi and moisture sensors will need to be added.
+Set solid pod credentials in the arduino_secrets.h file.

 ### Client
 This is a headless (without UI) python3 client which writes commands and reads RDF data on a solid pod.
 For now it is manually run as this is a work in progress.
 See comments in code.
+Set solid pod signin info in a credentials.yaml file based on the _example file.

 ### Next
 Some things I hope to do next include:
-  * Run a dedicated Solid Pod using the new (Community Solid Server)[https://github.com/solid/community-server].
+  * Run a dedicated Solid Pod using the new Community Solid Server from https://github.com/solid/community-server .
   * Use Linked Data Notification to drive client side processing.
   * Concatenate data from multiple day oriented files.

 ### Hardware used:
   * Arduino Uno WiFi Rev2 https://store-usa.arduino.cc/products/arduino-uno-wifi-rev2